by Nicolás Cortez

 This also affects the way some people view trans women.
 I have to use Caitlyn Jenner as an example (trust me I don’t like her either but she’s still a woman of trans experience).
 When Caitlyn Jenner won the “Woman of the Year” award, one of the first things I heard is “she hasn’t been a woman long enough.”
 That’s straight up freaking invalidation!
 Trust me, and I thought the same thing till someone said that about me.
 You cannot measure how much of a “man” or “woman” a trans person is by the amount of time we’ve socialized ourselves (by force or by choice) as our assigned gender.
 So by having this mentality that someone like Caitlyn Jenner who didn’t transition till much later in life, is enough to be transphobic in a feminist space.
 Then shit, how do I know those same individuals don’t think the same way about me?

-I’ve been extremely privileged to be in a space that accepts everyone and is working to expand that acceptance further in their policies, but if the individuals who are part of those movement don’t pull themselves to break down certain transphobic and close minded ideas of what masculinity (both in presentation and experience) means in different contexts.
+I’ve been extremely privileged to be in a space that accepts everyone and is working to expand that acceptance further in their policies, but if the individuals who are part of those movements don’t pull themselves to break down certain transphobic and close-minded ideas of what masculinity (both in presentation and experience) means in different contexts.

 Since there’s always multiple to the same story, and need to be addressed equally and to largest extent needed to resolve the issue.
 Again, I’m not trying to be apologetic towards toxic masculinity or any other negative things that men have done or have been doing.
 Of course, masculinity throughout history has oppressed others and formed a system of patriarchy.
 However, as a person who is essentially learning how to be myself, I cannot love and embrace my masculinity when the spaces I’m growing in do not accept masculinity as a whole.